Shockwave Therapy.

 - Any treatment over an air-filled area such as the lungs or guts

-Shockwave Therapy: NICE guidelines
+Shockwave Therapy Research: NICE guidelines

 Read the Nice Guidelines on Extracorporeal Shockwave Therapy here: